 One of the main challenges that Governments and public sector organisations face is the integration of emerging technologies into efforts of public sector modernisation.
-A key emergent challenge is how to overcome inter and intra-governmental and sectoral silos and use emerging technologies for overall public sector reform.
+A key emergent challenge is how to overcome inter and intra-governmental and sectoral data silos and use emerging technologies for overall public sector digital transformation.

 In addition, today's digital citizens are exposed to highly efficient and engaging consumer products have high expectations when it comes to the delivery of services and processing of transactions.
 We see an opportunity for governments to enable a future where the delivery of public value linked services and resources are more personal, immediate and efficient.

 However, to do so, the digital transformation of Governments and public sector organisations use of digital technologies and data (big data) to transform the design and implementation process of public policies and services are critical in order to achieve more open and citizen-driven approaches.